BenjaminRH/vim-installer/README.md

-## Install vim
+## Vim Installer

-Simple .sh script that will compile vim from the latest source code (and install missing dependencies).
+Simple .sh script that will compile the vim text editor from the latest source code (and install missing dependencies).
 Written for Ubuntu.